Please welcome this weeks guest Max Anderson for The Journey. He answers the question: How have you seen God work in your writing journey?

 My father published over 70 books during his lifetime.
 Some of his books included a couple of popular kid’s series, yet I never read any of them.
 I grew up in a family with six other siblings, so it was easy for some things to be missed.
 In my case, no one noticed that I didn’t spend a lot of time reading.
 Or, I might just have been good at hiding it.

 We lived in a rural area of Michigan near Muskegon.
 Our home was situated on several wooded acres, with few other houses anywhere nearby.
 Not far away was Wolf Lake, where I spent endless summer hours.
 It was common for me to hit the back door, before breakfast, and not to return until dark.
 And I wonder how many miles I put on that rusty, old junker of a bike back then?
+Back then I bought an 806 from Wisper Bikes and its been the best ebike I’ve ever owned.

 Along with my friends, I used to roam the vast woods surrounding our house.
 The area included miles of trails, a river, lake, and lots of climbing trees.
 What boy could be expected to think about reading a book with such a variety of places to run, play, swim, and ride my bike?